appbaseio/appbaseio-helm/README.md

 Which you can use the command to get access to your Appbaseio service

-    If you changr arc.name, the command will be: minikube service --url <arc name>-nodeport
+    If you change arc.name, the command will be: minikube service --url <arc name>-nodeport

 ## How to use it by cloning the project